Getting Rid of Acne Scars

 These typically show up in the area where the blemish originally appeared.
 Scars occur when excess collagen forms under the surface layer of the skin in one particular area, leaving it rough and uneven, particularly if you’ve broken the cardinal rule of not touching, scratching or squeezing spots before they’ve had the chance to heal.
 Guilty?
 Don’t feel so bad, almost everyone has done it.

+Anyone looking for help treating acne scars has a number of options.
 If you’re seeking the dermatologist route, micro-needling is often very effective.
 By making micro wounds in the skin, the production of collagen and elastin is stimulated, producing new, healthier skin cells that smooth out the skin’s surface.
-Looking for an at home solution?
-Try FaceGym's Hyaluronic Roller Dissolving Microneedling Tool that combines the power of pro-grade hyaluronic acid with micro-needling delivery.
+Looking for an at-home solution?
+Try FaceGym's Hyaluronic Roller Dissolving Microneedling Tool which combines the power of pro-grade hyaluronic acid with micro-needling delivery.

 Radio Frequency treatments are also extremely effective at tackling acne scarring.
-Try FaceGym's Radio Frequency Workout that combines FaceGym's Signature Sculpt Workout with full-face radio frequency.
+Try FaceGym's Radio Frequency Workout which combines FaceGym's Signature Sculpt Workout with full-face radio frequency.
 This is the ultimate session for skin tightening and facial rejuvenation.
 Radio frequency (heat energy) stimulates collagen and elastin production to increase cell turnover and immediately plump, tighten and lift skin.
+The results are visible - reduced puffiness, more even skin tone and texture.skin.
 The results are visible - reduced puffiness, more even skin tone and texture.

 Vitamin C is not only a must-have to brighten, tighten and bring back your glow; it’s highly effective at fading hyperpigmentation.
 How?
 Vitamin C triggers your body’s natural response to heal itself by stimulating the production of collagen.
 New skin cells are free from melanin that create dark spots and patches.
 Vitamin C helps to prevent new dark spots from forming in the future by stopping environmental damage from reaching the skin.